 We are working with the various utility providers to ensure sufficient capacity is provided.

-These features will contribute to the landscape, openness and habitat diversity on the site as well as attenuate drainage from the proposed development.
+These features contribute to the landscape, openness and habitat diversity on the site as well as attenuate drainage from the proposed development.
 This will ensure the risk of flooding both on the site and downstream does not increase.
 This helps facilitate the effective management of drainage and the function of the Internal Drainage Board, the public body in charge of works to reduce flood risk to people and property, and manage water levels for agricultural and environmental needs.

 We have carried out analysis and surveys to identify the archaeological ‘interest’ of the site and the value of any remains present, in terms of non-designated archaeology.
 While the work completed to date has identified the presence of Roman period remains, these are restricted to the north-west corner.
 Through consultation with the Council’s archaeological advisor it has been established that they do not form a constraint to development.